womanonrails/presentation-functional-programming-in-ruby/presentation.md

 ???

 - almost like Proc, but have some different behaviors
-- in Ruby 1.8 proc is lambda but in 1.9 proc is Proc object
+- in Ruby 1.8 .strong[proc] is lambda but in 1.9 proc is Proc object

 ---

 class: middle

-## 1. Arrity controll
+## 1. Arguments controll

 ```ruby
 my_proc = Proc.new { |item|  p "==#{item}==" }